WHO WE Are

 Founded in 1989 as the United States Catholic China Bureau through the collaborative efforts of Maryknoll, the Jesuits, other religious orders, and concerned US bishops, our organization was launched at a time when China's opening to the outside world set in motion a cavalcade of changes domestically as well as internationally.
 The USCCB (our initials at the time) worked to keep the American public, the American Catholic Church, and the American Catholic bishops informed of the needs and circumstances of the Church in China.

-Today the USCCA continues its work of building fraternal ties between the Catholic communities and all people on both sides of the Pacific.
-Our activities include:
+Today the USCCA continues its work of building fraternal ties between the Catholic communities on both sides of the Pacific.

-hosting national conferences on issues facing the Church in China and in the modern world
+hosting national conferences on issues facing the Church in China

 We are committed to learning, dialogue, and building relations based on mutual respect.